yiqin/To-Do-List/README.md

+# To-Do-List
+###An Android app about to do list.
+You can add, edit and delete a list.

 Instructions for proTodos

 You must complete the following features: dialog boxes and context menus which allow the user to delete, edit and add a new reminder.